mitmedialab/Realtime-Community-Sign/README.md

 - *codeVersion*: the version number of the code
 - *protocolVersion*: the verson number of the xml protocol it expects to receive
 - *status*: the current status of the sign (one of the `SignController::STATUS_*` constants)

+The server's resonse is identical in format to what is shown in the `content.xml` file.
+The `<info>` tag holds the content for display on the sign.
+For two-line signs, you should separate each line with a EOL.
+The only `<command>` recognized for now is `restart`.